Ceiara Cartony, Owner Namaste in Nature

 Kelli Hall

-Kelli recently moved to Asheville from Tampa!
-Previously, she toured as a dancer with Sesame Street Live and performed on cruise ships.
-Aside from teaching yoga, Kelli is also an educator and behavioral therapist.
-She is so excited to lead guided hikes with the approach that yoga sessions are centered around mindfulness, compassion, and respect for the environment. she aims to create a space where participants can connect with nature, deepen their yoga practice, and leave feeling refreshed, powerful, and rejuvenated.
+Kelli has an extensive background in the performing arts, having toured as a dancer with Sesame Street Live and performed aboard multiple cruise lines.
+In addition to her work as a yoga instructor, she is also an experienced educator and behavioral therapist.
+Kelli is excited to lead guided hikes that integrate yoga practices centered on mindfulness, compassion, and environmental respect.
+Her goal is to create a welcoming space where participants can connect with nature, deepen their practice, and leave feeling refreshed, empowered, and rejuvenated.

 Lisa Murphy

-I’m a RYT 200 yoga teacher with 30 years experience.
-I was first drawn to yoga as a way to help me relax from the demanding corporate job I held at the time.
-I left the corporate world to study and teach yoga in the Middle East, Asia and Europe.
-Now, based in Asheville NC, when not on my mat you’ll find me in my garden or hiking with my two rescue poodles.
-In addition to being a registered yoga teacher, I’m also a certified Life & Health Coach.
-My coaching programs help people of all ages age healthily, while having more fun!
-I approach my work in the same way I approach life, with a balanced, light-hearted approach, rooted in my personal experience.
+She is an RYT 200 yoga teacher with 30 years of experience.
+She was first drawn to yoga as a way to relax and restore balance while working in a demanding corporate career.
+Eventually, she left the corporate world to study and teach yoga throughout the Middle East, Asia, and Europe.
+Now based in Asheville, NC, she can often be found in her garden or hiking with her two rescue poodles when she’s not on her mat.
+In addition to being a registered yoga teacher, she is also a certified Life & Health Coach.
+Her coaching programs support individuals of all ages in aging healthfully and enjoying life more fully.
+She brings a balanced, light-hearted approach to her work, grounded in decades of personal experience.

 Nicole Killeen